tschaub/suite/docs/usermanual/source/installation/linux/suite.rst

 Installation
 ------------

-Packages for the OpenGeo Suite are currently available in both :ref:`RPM <rpm>` (CentOS/Redhat/Fedora) and :ref:`APT <apt>` (Ubuntu/Debian) format.
+Packages for the OpenGeo Suite are currently available in both :ref:`RPM <rpm>` (CentOS/Red Hat/Fedora) and :ref:`APT <apt>` (Ubuntu/Debian) format.

 .. note:: The commands contained in the following installation instructions must be run as a user with root privileges, or prefixed with ``sudo``.

 .. _RPM:

 RPM Installation
 ~~~~~~~~~~~~~~~~

-.. warning:: The RPM packages are only available for CentOS 5 and above.
+.. note:: If you are upgrading from a previous version, jump to the section entitled :ref:`RPM_upgrade`.

-.. note:: If upgrading jump to :ref:`RPM_upgrade` .
+.. warning:: The RPM packages are only compatible with CentOS 5 and above.

 #.
-Begin by adding the OpenGeo Yum repository.
+Begin by adding the OpenGeo YUM repository:

    For 32 bit systems: